-ström pictures is an international documentary and feature film production company based in Copenhagen, Denmark.
-It was founded in 2022 by Producer and CEO Monica Hellström.
-Monica is a three-time Oscar® nominee for producing Flee (nominated Best Documentary Feature and Best Animated Feature 2022) and A House Made of Splinters (nominated Best Documentary Feature 2023).
-She’s a member of The Academy of Motion Picture Arts and Sciences and The European Film Academy.
-She was selected for Producer on the Move, Cannes (2020).
-She’s an Alumni of EAVE Workshop (2010) and a participant of ACE 2023, and holds an MA in film from the University of Copenhagen (DK) and a BA in film from the University of Bedfordshire (UK).
-Before starting Ström Pictures she was a producer at Final Cut for Real for twelve years, since 2010.
-She served as a jury for the World Cinema Documentary competition for Sundance Film Festival in 2024 and sitting on the board of the Copenhagen based Film Workshop.
+Ström Pictures, founded in 2022 by Producer and CEO Monica Hellström, is an international documentary and feature film production company based in Copenhagen, Denmark.
+Monica is a three-time Oscar® nominee for producing Flee(Best Documentary Feature and Best Animated Feature, 2022) and A House Made of Splinters (Best Documentary Feature, 2023).
+A member of The Academy of Motion Picture Arts and Sciences and The European Film Academy, she was Cannes' Producer on the Move (2020) and is an EAVE Workshop (2010) and ACE (2023) alumna.
+Monica holds an MA in Film from the University of Copenhagen and a BA from the University of Bedfordshire.
+Before founding Ström Pictures, she produced at Final Cut for Real for 12 years.

 PRODUCED